 Our Engineering programs in the Detroit region are designed for big time fun!
 Each and every week, your child will dive into a cool new project, such as designing, building and testing a machine or bridge using LEGO® bricks or K’NEX® pieces.
 Watch your child’s creativity take flight as he or she builds these complex structures with a partner and participates in fun games and friendly challenges against other teams.
 It’s a fantastic way for your child to learn how to problem-solve just like an engineer and get equipped with 21st century skills in the process!

 21st Century Programs

-Our Engineering programs in the Detroit region include:
+Our Engineering courses in the Detroit region feature:

 - Immersive projects, ranging from building bridges with K’NEX® pieces to constructing machines with LEGO® bricks.

 - STEM-focused learning that will help your child acquire valuable 21st century skills.

 - A personalized classroom environment, with 6:1 student-to-teacher ratio and only 12 students per class maximum.

 - Regular emails to keep parents informed of their child’s progress.